-Most interesting wonders of South Georgia and the South Sandwich Islands
+Most interesting landmarks of South Georgia and the South Sandwich Islands

 Below are listed the most amazing natural and man made landmarks of South Georgia and the South Sandwich Islands.